Home > City Guides > Best U.S. Spring Break Vacation Locations

 A post shared by @instagram

-If you’re looking for a warm, sunny spring break destination, Palm Springs is the city for you!
+If you’re looking for warm spring break destinations, Palm Springs, CA could be the city for you!
 Ride the Palm Springs Aerial Tramway for a fantastic view of Mount San Jacinto State Park.
 Discover a 60-foot waterfall, rock art, ancient irrigation systems, wildlife, and some of the best hiking in Palm Springs at Tahquitz Canyon.
-Choose from over 100 golf courses in Palm Springs—some of which were designed by iconic architects like Arnold Palmer and Greg Norman—in the Golf Capital of the World.
-Examine 3,000+ plant species and the world’s first Cactarium—a 1-acre botanical space specializing in cacti—at Moorten Botanical Garden.
-Enjoy live performances, DJs, and pool parties at White Party Palm Springs, one of the largest LGBTQ dance parties in the world.
+Choose from over 100 Palm Springs golf courses—some of which were designed by iconic architects like Arnold Palmer and Greg Norman—in the Golf Capital of the World.
+Examine 3,000+ plant species and the world’s first Cactarium—a one-acre botanical space specializing in cacti—at Moorten Botanical Garden.
 Admire Modern and Contemporary art, as well as the Aluminaire House and the Annenburg Theater, at the Palm Springs Art Museum.
 Wander Palm Canyon Drive, home to art galleries, antiques, furniture stores, dining, and VillageFest, a Thursday night street fair.
-Taste dishes like the Steak Wagyu Roll and The Venue Roll made by acclaimed Chef Engin Onural at Sandfish Sushi and Whiskey.
-Or experience a unique bar setting at PS Air Bar & Lounge, an airplane-inspired speakeasy with drinks like the Layover and the Jet Lag.
+Hear music from top artists and experience a variety of activities at Coachella, one of the most famous music festivals in the world—and has previously featured the likes of Lady Gaga, Doja Cat, and Bad Bunny.
+Taste dishes like the Sandfish Maki, Short Rib Bao Buns, or Braised Spanish Octopus from acclaimed Chef Engin Onural at Sandfish Sushi and Whiskey.
+Or enjoy tapas like Croquetas de Cangrejo, Gambas Al Ajillo, and Patatas Bravas paired with a Delirio cocktail at Del Rey.

 A post shared by @instagram